Mu2e/Offline/DQMHelpers/README.md

 `CRVReco/src/CrvDQMcollector_module.cc` uses this helper for all per-event digi histograms and the CRVId rate maps (`crvDigiRates_ROC*`, 2D `crvDigiRates`, `crvDigisPerChannel`).
 The collector still owns reco/PE/ coincidence products.
-Per-sector `crvDigisPerChannelAndEvent_CRVsector*` is filled in the collector (and optionally `CRVDigiDQMAnalyzer`) `endJob` from the helper's offline-channel counts; GeometryService supplies sector names.
+Per-sector `crvDigisPerChannelAndEvent_CRVsector*` is owned by the helper; the modules only inject the geometry-derived sector names and channel->sector map.
 The helper itself has no GeometryService or Proditions dependency.

 `Config::fillCrvIdRates` (default true) books the two rate maps and the detector-wide 1D vs offline channel. `WriteGraphs()` scales those three by